getwilds/wilds-docker-library/cnvkit/README.md

 These Docker images are built from Python slim base image and include:

-- Python 3.12: The core programming language
+- Python 3.10: The core programming language (optimized for CNVkit compatibility)
 - CNVkit 0.9.10: A Python library and command-line software toolkit for detecting copy number variants and alterations from high-throughput sequencing
+- R base: Required for certain CNVkit statistical functions
+- Build tools: Essential compilation tools for native dependencies

-The images are designed to be minimal while including all necessary components for CNVkit analysis of genomic data.
+The images are designed to be secure and reliable while including all necessary components for CNVkit analysis of genomic data.

 ## Usage